-Four advisory councils assist and advise the Board on matters of public policy.
+Five advisory councils assist and advise the Board on matters of public policy.

 - Federal Advisory Council (FAC).
 This council, established by the Federal Reserve Act, comprises 12 representatives of the banking industry.
 The FAC ordinarily meets with the Board four times a year, as required by law.
 Annually, each Reserve Bank chooses one person to represent its District on the FAC.
 FAC members customarily serve three one-year terms and elect their own officers.